 Biography

-My research explores multi-modal foundation models, emphasizing hallucination detection, mitigation, and their physical reasoning capabilities under varied, real-world conditions.
-In parallel, I investigate deploying neural networks and large language models for robotic decision-making and navigation, aiming to enhance robots’ situational awareness, robustly interpret human behaviors and intentions, and adapt their actions accordingly across complex, dynamic, and collaborative environments.
+My research focuses on multi-modal foundation models, with an emphasis on hallucination detection, mitigation, and physical reasoning under complex, real-world conditions.
+In parallel, I explore the integration of neural networks and large language models into robotic decision-making and navigation, aiming to improve robots’ situational awareness, robustly interpret human behaviors and intentions, and adapt their actions in dynamic, collaborative environments.

 Please check list of publications here.